Genaker/TerraformMagentoCloud/README.md

     └── terragrunt.hcl
 ```
 Now you can define your backend configuration just once in the root terragrunt.hcl file!

+# Multi cloud deployments

+Terraform provides Magento 2 Open Source Cloud infrastructure as a code approach to the provision and manage any cloud (AWS, GoogleCloud, Azure, Alibaba, or other types of services such as Kubernetes).

+Terraform can manage popular service providers, such as AWS, GCP, Micosoft Azure, Alibaba Cloud, and VMware, as well as custom in-house and on-premises solutions.

 # Approximate Magento 2 AWS Cloud infrastructure Cost